AOrto/AOrto.github.io/README.md

   <h2>Announcements:</h2>
 </div>

-If You See This Tell President Orton You Think it's weird his favorite book is the communist manifesto!
+If You See This ask President Orton if he likes Mein Kampf or minecraft more!

 also tell him this joke:
-why did the frog take the bus to work? his car got toad!
+why does orions belt only have three stars? some say its just a waist of space!

 <h3>New Gate Code: 3185</h3>
 ---